BharathKumarAI/Python-Training-Projects/Market Basket Analysis/README.md

 **Note:** These values are mostly just arbitrarily chosen, so you can play with these values and see what difference it makes in the rules you get back out.

-Same project is replicated in R: https://github.com/BharathKumarAI/R-Projects/tree/main/Market-Basket-Analysis
+**Same project is replicated in R**: https://github.com/BharathKumarAI/R-Projects/tree/main/Market-Basket-Analysis

-References:
+## References:

 1. [Apriori Algorithm](https://www.geeksforgeeks.org/apriori-algorithm-in-python/)
 2. [Beginner’s Guide To Understanding Apriori Algorithm With Implementation In Python](https://analyticsindiamag.com/beginners-guide-to-understanding-apriori-algorithm-with-implementation-in-python/)